 3) Erin Burns ahead of Grace Harris:

-Burns has been tremendous as a middle-order batter who has revelled in finishing the games.
+Burns has been tremendous as a middle-order batter who has reveled in finishing the games.
 It's what Haynes did & now Burns could, going forward.
 Grace Harris has been in the Australian side with a very limited role to play & has not bowled a single over in the recent WBBL.
 With Burns having played a part in both facets and her game equally good against pace & spin, she could get a look in ahead of Harris who has been relatively susceptible against pace.
 However, don't discount Grace as the day she gets going, she will be a show-stopper.

 4) Heather Graham ahead of Nicola Carey: